 Along the Great Ocean Road, a variety of species including Australian salmon, barracouta, flathead, garfish, mullet, sharks, snapper, trevally and whiting are found.
 The Hopkins River estuary, near Warrnambool, is good for bream, while the Glenelg River estuary has a number of different varieties.
 For beach fishing in the west, Narrawong, near Portland, is ideal.

 A licence is required for recreational fishing in Victoria.
 People who are under 18 or who are 70 years of age or over are exempt from requiring a licence.
 Fishing licences can be obtained online or in person from the Department of Primary Industries (DPI) or from selected retail businesses in Victoria.
-For further information or to buy your licence online, see Agriculture Victoria.
+For further information or to buy your licence online, see Victorian Fisheries Authority.

 For anglers who prefer the challenge of reeling in larger fish, or those who want to participate in an organised fishing expedition, join one of the many fishing charters available in Victorian waters.